 Abel felt a bounce in his steps as he strolled from his lecture hall.
 His mind swam in a different ocean, one that let him breathe again.
-The bubbles in his mind filled his vocal chords and for the first time in a while he sang, belting out notes he didn’t think his vocal range could carry.
+The bubbles in his mind filled his vocal cords and for the first time in a while he sang, belting out notes he didn’t think his vocal range could carry.

-He was almost at his room when he heard a loud scream two rooms away from his.
+He was almost in his room when he heard a loud scream two rooms away from his.
 He heard voices in the room trying to calm the aggrieved person to no avail.
 He was curious, but urgent matters demanded his attention.
 He sat at the table by his bedside, switching on his laptop.
 He typed frantically, consulting books from his shelf and those strewn around him.
 He was on the final paragraph when someone barged into his room.

 ‘You no sabi knock abi?’ he said looking up from his computer.
 Rotimi stepped in, dragging his feet like he carried a load.